Why Join WAEOPP?

 How Our Team Structure Works

-Legal Concerns and Constitutional Issues: This part of the team manages revisions to the Constitution and advises the Board on resolutions and other constitutional matters.
-The Parliamentarian serves on this panel.
+Legal Concerns & Constitutional Issues: Manages revisions and amendments to the Constitution; advises the Board on resolutions and constitutional interpretation.

-Strategic Planning & Development: This initiative reviews the Chapter’s current conditions and recommends long-term strategic directions in coordination with the Board.
-Email: waeopp-evaluation@eoa.org
+Strategic Planning & Development: Reviews WAEOPP’s current conditions and recommends strategic directions in collaboration with/consultation to the Board.

-Scholarship: This group shares scholarship information, reviews nominations, and selects finalists.
-One member represents the Chapter at the Association level.
-Email: waeopp-scholarship@eoa.org
+Scholarship: Disseminates EOA/WAEOPP scholarship information, manages nominations, and selects finalists.
+One member represents at the Association level. waeopp-scholarship@eoa.org

 Nominations & Elections: This group of members gathers nominations for the Board and manages elections by mail or digital systems.
 All Chapter Presidents and Presidents-Elect must be elected during the period between Annual Meetings.
 Email: waeopp-nominations@eoa.org

-McNair/SSS Annual Retreat: The main responsibility of this project is to organize a graduate-school training retreat for McNair and SSS participants, offering workshops, networking, and research-sharing opportunities.
-Email:
+McNair/SSS Annual Retreat: Secures and schedules a graduate‑school training program for McNair Scholars and SSS participants—providing networking, graduate admissions guidance, Q&A, and research‑sharing opportunities.

 Emerging Leaders Institute (ELI): The ELI program is an innovative program designed by EOA leaders to strengthen the association by developing potential leaders.